Developing a Robust Funding Strategy

 Understand What Funding Sources are Available

 Next, determine which funding sources are available to finance your selected digital well-being product.
-It is important to understand the complexity of each funding source.
+It is important to understand the advantages and limitations of each funding source, some of which are outside of your usual school and district funding pathways.

 Complexity of Funding Streams